 The Ayyam-i-Ha -- What are these "Days of the Letter Ha"?

-The letter Ha, or H, is one of the first two letters of Baha'u'llah's Name, promised in the Holy Books.
-It is one of the characters in the Baha'i ringstone symbol.
+The letter Ha, or H, is one of the first two letters of Bahá'u'lláh's Name, a name promised in the Holy Books - for example, in the 35th chapter of the Book of Isaiah, and in the 21st chapter of the Book of Revelation.
+This letter is one of the characters in the Baha'i ringstone symbol.
 The central portion of the ringstone symbol is a series of four interlocking lines linked to four somewhat oval shapes.
 These four ovals are the Arabic letter H, or "Ha", and the four lines are each the Arabic letter B.

 and that the letter "Ha" looks like a rosebud